rhc-iv/album-release-cataloging-app/README.md

 - Work on TreeView readability.
 - Add drop-down GUI element that allows users to select fields for catalog entries.
+- Work on fleshing out the Streamlit app

 ## 👤 Author